langgenius/ruby-sdk/README.md

+## WARNING

+Ruby programmer should using `ruby_llm`, which currently support all large LLM provider, also [including Dify support](https://github.com/crmne/ruby_llm/pull/168).

 # DifyClient

 Welcome to the DifyClient gem!
 This gem provides a Ruby client for interacting with the Dify.ai API.
 It allows you to perform various actions such as sending requests, providing feedback, creating completion messages, managing conversations, and more.